GraxCode/threadtear/README.md

 ### Description and tags
 Before selecting an execution, check out the tool-tip texts while hovering.
 They contain a small description about what they do, but also tags that help you understand how the behavior of your JAR file is changed.
-## Security
-Threadtear uses its own `SecurityManager` to protect you from malicious calls (arbitrary code executions).
-Of course I cannot guarantee that it protects you fully from such malicious calls.
-Especially for deobfuscators like for ZKM or Stringer you have to be very careful, as reflection has to be allowed, otherwise they would not function.
-If you find an ACE, please open an issue.
-I will try to fix them as soon as possible.

 ## License
 Threadtear is licensed under the GNU General Public License 3.0